<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Calling out gender stereotypes when we see them is very important.
 We have to work hard to change the narrative and make sure that everyone is given an equal opportunity to succeed if they want it.
 It’s OK to challenge the status quo, that’s how we got where we are today and we only have up to go from here.

-[EMPLOYEE HEADSHOT] Anne Scott - VP of Cyber and Tech E&O Underwriting, Corvus Insurance
+[EMPLOYEE HEADSHOT] Anne Scott - Vice President, Cyber TEO Underwriting, Corvus Insurance

 20 years from now, what advancements would you like to see for women in your field?